 I'm currently working on a new collaboration with two artists, Elinor Rivers and fellow Cork Artist Collective member Colette Lewis, under the title of The Institute of Dwelling.
 This is a social art practice working with the concept of dwelling under the characterisations of; ‘a place of residence’, ‘considering’ and ‘being’.The Institute of Dwelling invites an exploration of dwelling through the hands-on experience of working with materials and inhabiting spaces.
 See the IoD research archive at, https://www.facebook.com/IofDwelling/

-An interest in critical spatial practices first emerged in my work in 2004 when I was invited to act as an artist/advisor on postgraduate summerschools on Interaction Design in public spaces under the European Convivio network, first in Italy, and later in Sweden, Croatia and Romania.
-This was part of my role as a research officer at the Interaction Design Centre, an interdisciplinary research centre at the University of Limerick, with an emphasis on participatory, co-operative and collaborative design of technology.
+My interest in critical spatial practices first began in 2004 when I was invited to act as an artist/leader on two-week postgraduate summerschools on Interaction Design in public spaces under the European Convivio network, first in Italy, and later in Sweden, Croatia and Romania.
+This was part of my role as a research officer at the Interaction Design Centre, an interdisciplinary research centre at the University of Limerick.
+There, I was an artist contributing to research with an emphasis on participatory, co-operative and collaborative design of technology for people.